MetaphorData/connectors/metaphor/power_bi/README.md

 1. Follow [Microsoft doc](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embed-service-principal) to create an app and a security group.
 Add the app's [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object) to the security group.

-2. Log into PowerBI as Admin and enable the following setting, some of them can be granted across the organization and some can only be granted to security groups.
-We recommend to grant these permission to the security group which service principal belong to.
+2. Log into PowerBI as Admin and enable the following setting.
+We recommend to enable these permission to the security group which service principal belong to.
 See [Enable service principal authentication for read-only admin APIs](https://docs.microsoft.com/en-us/power-bi/admin/read-only-apis-service-principal-authentication) for more details.
     - Allow service principles to use Power BI APIs
     - Allow service principals to use read-only Power BI admin APIs
     - Enhance admin APIs responses with detailed metadata

+3. Add security group or service principal to all workspaces of interest.
+See: [Add the service principal to your workspace](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embed-service-principal#step-4---add-the-service-principal-to-your-workspace)

 ### Note

-1. When you grant your security group to access APIs doesn't mean you give service principal the accessability to you workspaces.
-Make sure you add either the service principal or security group to your workspaces.

-2. Make sure your app did not have any extra Power BI permission granted.
-Simply add the service principal or security group to your workspace.
+Make sure your app did not have any extra Power BI permission granted.
+See step 3 of this [doc](https://docs.microsoft.com/en-us/power-bi/admin/read-only-apis-service-principal-authentication#method) for more details.

 ## Config File